mnebuerquo/add-my-account/readme.md

 at the start of that key, probably looks like its a few lines from the end of the file?

 *CEO Neil:* I think so.
+No, I think it's in the middle of the key.

+*Sherman:* Ok, type a lowercase k to move the cursor up a line.
+You'll need to be at the first line of my key.
+Look for the starting characters from the file I emailed you.
+They'll probably be the next line after an email address.
+If you go too far, hit a lowercase j to move down a line.
+Did you get the cursor to the start of the key?

+*CEO Neil:* I think so.

-*Sherman:* Type capital j to join the current line and next line, then lowercase x to remove the space between them.
+*Sherman:* Good.
+Now type capital J to join the current line and next line, then lowercase x to remove the space between them.
 You'll probably repeat that once or twice more.
 There should be a space between the end of the key and the comment portion with my email address.